 Security Fix: A security bug was fixed.
 (Bug #57659)

-Previously, tables in the
+Incompatible Change: Previously, tables in the

-database had uppercase names.
+performance_schemadatabase had uppercase names.
 This was incompatible with the

 lower_case_table_namessystem variable, and caused issues when the variable value was changed after installing or upgrading.

 lower_case_table_namessetting.
 References to these tables in SQL statements should be given in lowercase.
 This is an incompatible change, but provides compatible behavior across different values of

 If you upgrade to MySQL 5.5.8 from an earlier version of MySQL 5.5, be sure to run mysql_upgrade (and restart the server) to change the names of existing

 performance_schematables from uppercase to lowercase.
-If mysql_upgrade does not work,
+If mysql_upgrade does not work, use this procedure:

-files from the data directory.
+performance_schema/*.frmfiles from the data directory.

 Create a separate “dummy” MySQL 5.5.8 installation.